Jadun and Mullane become second and third All-Americans in program history.

-Now in his 21st season at the helm of the Michigan State men's tennis program during the 2014-15 season, Gene Orlando looks to continue the legacy of strength and excellence that happens both on the court and in the classroom.
+Now in his 23rd season at the helm of the Michigan State men's tennis program during the 2014-15 season, Gene Orlando looks to continue the legacy of strength and excellence that happens both on the court and in the classroom.
 He led the Spartans to their first ever NCAA Tournament appearance during the 2012-2013 season.
 All four of MSU's NCAA Championship singles qualifiers have played under Orlando.
 Additionally, two sets of doubles pairings have competed on the national stage under Orlando.